Unified discontinuous Galerkin scheme for a large class of elliptic equations

-\Cref{fig:elasticity_convergence} presents the convergence of the discretization error under uniform hp-refinement.
-Specifically, we split every element in two along all three dimensions to construct additional h-refinement levels, and increment every polynomial degree by one to construct additional p-refinement levels, retaining the non-conforming element boundaries.
+\Cref{fig:elasticity_convergence} presents the convergence of the discretization error under uniform $hp$~refinement.
+Specifically, we split every element in two along all three dimensions to construct additional $h$-refinement levels, and increment every polynomial degree by one to construct additional $p$-refinement levels, retaining the nonconforming element boundaries.
 Note that the wedge-shaped elements retain a higher polynomial degree of $P+2$ along their angular direction throughout the refinement procedure, where $P$ is the polynomial degree of all other elements and dimensions.
-The DG scheme recovers optimal $\mathcal{O}(h^{P+1})$-convergence under h-refinement and exponential convergence under p-refinement.
+The DG scheme recovers optimal $\mathcal{O}(h^{P+1})$~convergence under $h$~refinement and exponential convergence under $p$~refinement.
 Note that the exponential convergence scale~$\tau_p$ depends on the domain geometry, the structure of the solution, the placement of grid points and the refinement strategy.
 We have chosen to refine the domain as uniformly as possible here to reliably measure convergence properties of the DG scheme.
-Optimizing the distribution of elements and grid points with adaptive mesh-refinement (AMR) strategies to increase the rate of convergence is the subject of ongoing work.
+Optimizing the distribution of elements and grid points with adaptive mesh refinement (AMR) strategies to increase the rate of convergence is the subject of ongoing work.